alt-research/charts/charts/alt-verifier/README.md

 | args | object | `{}` | default args of verifier |
 | producerArgs | object | `{}` | <PRODUCER_ARGS>... of verifier |
 | serviceMonitor.enabled | bool | `false` | create prometheus-stack's serviceMonitor for producer |

-## Commandline Arguments

-You can use both camelcased and dashed args without dashes prefix.

-For camelcased args, they be auto converted to dashed parameters.

-For example:
-- `validator: false` and `telemetryUrl: ''` will be omitted
-- `validator: "false"` will be `--validator=false`
-- `wsExternal: true` will be `--ws-external`
-- `rpcCors: all` will be `--rpc-cors=all`